Medically reviewed by Drugs.com. Last updated on Feb 6, 2023.

 - Stretches and exercises can help decrease pain and swelling.
 They can also help strengthen the muscles that support your heel and foot.

-- Surgery is rarely needed to separate the plantar fascia from your heel.
+- Surgery may be needed when other treatments do not work.
+During surgery, the plantar fascia is separated from your heel.

 - Wear your splint or shoe inserts as directed.
 You may need to wear a splint at night to keep your foot stretched while you sleep.
 This will help prevent sharp pain first thing in the morning.
 Shoe inserts will help decrease stress on your plantar fascia when you walk or exercise.

 - Apply ice on your plantar fascia.
-Ice helps prevent tissue damage and decreases swelling and pain.
+Ice helps decrease swelling and pain.
 Fill a water bottle with water and freeze it.
 Wrap a towel around the bottle or cover it with a pillow case.
-Roll the water bottle under your foot for 10 minutes in the morning and after work.
+Roll the water bottle under your foot for 10 minutes each morning and evening.

 - Go to physical therapy as directed.
 A physical therapist teaches you exercises to help improve movement and strength, and to decrease pain.